 ‘Enrichment designs in topical analgesic treatment, the role of a single blind response test in research a daily practice’, and: ‘the role of topical phenytoin formulations in the treatment of peripheral neuropathic pain.’

 Gambia Health system

 The healthcare system in the Gambia is basically a 3 level-system:

-3. Care is delivered by 4 big referral hospitals and organisations: the Medical Research Council (MRC), several private clinics and NGO operated clinics.
-The MRC would be the body to further evaluate and support the project if it would be viable.
+- Care is delivered by 4 big referral hospitals and organisations: the Medical Research Council (MRC), several private clinics and NGO operated clinics.

 In addition to the 4 referral hospitals, there are 8 main health centres and a further 16 smaller centres, 200 plus mobile clinic unit teams as well as the Medical Research Council which is funded by the UK Government.

 There are also a number of privately run clinics as well as a few health focused NGOs operating in the Gambia.
 Health facility coverage is amongst the best in Africa (more than 80% of the population have access).
 Source